 PRO TIP: If you are looking good New Mexico map DeLorme New Mexico Atlas & Gazetteer is the best one.
 It is a large-format paper map with elevation contours, major highways, and roads, dirt roads, trails, points of interest, landmarks, state and national parks, campgrounds, boat launches, golf courses, historic sites, hunting zones, canoe trips, scenic drive recommendations and more.
 We love all these series.

 Geology & History of Bisti Badlands

 The area is a combination of two different prehistoric landscapes.
 The whole area was once the shore of an ancient sea that covered much of New Mexico 70 million years ago.
-It was a home to many large trees, reptiles, dinosaurs, and primitive mammals.
+It was home to many large trees, reptiles, dinosaurs, and primitive mammals.
 Erosion created vast areas of Bisti’s geology with rock formations unique on earth.
 So, today is the preserved record of this pre-historic swamp that is now a true desert wilderness.
-Bisti/De-Na-Zin Wilderness is a wide-open area, an eerie otherworldliness.
+Bisti/De-Na-Zin Wilderness is a wide-open area, with an eerie otherworldliness.

 The Bisti Beast

 An early relative of Tyrannosaurus rex, the Bisti Beast, was discovered in this area in 1997 by Paul Sealey from the New Mexico Museum of Natural History and Science.
 The fossil was excavated in 1998 from the Bisti/De-Na-Zin Wilderness, by paleontologist Dr. Thomas Williamson.
 The 30-foot tyrannosaur roamed the Earth around 74 million years ago.
 To date, it has only been found in New Mexico.
 Moreover, the Bisti Beast is a member of the same family as its more famous cousin, Tyrannosaurus rex.